-- The Board concluded that the Lisi study was likely sound, but the brevity of the report and limited details as to how the study was conducted prevent an accurate assessment of its reliability. - If carried out according to accepted guidelines and criteria, the Lisi study likely provides hazard assessment data that are relevant to assessing whether exposures to pyrethrins/pyrethroids may be associated with allergic contact dermatitis or sensitization responses. - Although the data presented in the Lisi study suggest that the seven compounds tested pose little risk of allergic contact dermatitis or skin sensitization, unanswered questions about participant history and selection, study procedures, and outcome definitions should be taken into account when considering these data in the overall analysis.
+- The Board concluded that the Lisi study was likely scientifically sound, but the brevity of the report and limited details as to how the study was conducted prevent an accurate assessment of its reliability. - If carried out according to accepted guidelines and criteria, the Lisi study likely provides hazard assessment data that are relevant to assessing whether exposures to pyrethrins/pyrethroids may be associated with allergic contact dermatitis or sensitization responses. - Unanswered questions about participant history and selection, study procedures, and outcome definitions should be taken into account when considering these data in the overall analysis.